MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-install-on-windows.md

 **To install the required dependencies for DeployR Enterprise:**

 1. On the DeployR server, [download](http://go.microsoft.com/fwlink/?LinkId=789397) and install **Java™ Runtime Environment 8**.
-Java is only required on the DeployR server, not on any [grid node machines](#install-deployr-grid-nodes).
+Java is only required on the DeployR server, not on any grid node machines.

-2. Install **[Microsoft R Server 2016](http://go.microsoft.com/fwlink/?LinkID=698527)**, which includes ScaleR for multi-processor and big data support. **Follow the instructions provided with R Server to install it as well as any of its dependencies.** [Contact technical support](https://support.microsoft.com/) if you cannot find the proper version of Microsoft R Server 2016.
+2. Install **[Microsoft R Server 2016](http://go.microsoft.com/fwlink/?LinkID=698527)**, which includes ScaleR for multi-processor and big data support. **Follow the instructions provided with R Server to install it as well as any of its dependencies.** [ Contact technical support](https://support.microsoft.com/) if you cannot find the proper version of Microsoft R Server 2016.

 ## Installing DeployR Server

-The basic installation of DeployR will install the DeployR main server after which you can also [install additional grid nodes](#install-deployr-grid-nodes) for optimized workload distribution.
+The basic installation of DeployR will install the DeployR main server after which you can also install additional [grid nodes](#install-deployr-grid-nodes) for optimized workload distribution.

-After installing [these prerequisites](#install-dependencies), install DeployR as follows:
+After installing the [prerequisites](#install-dependencies) above, install DeployR as follows:

 **To install the DeployR Server:**